 More than a third of China’s power capacity is renewable.
-In 2017, roughly 19% of China’s power capacity was hydro, 9% was wind and 7% was solar.2
+In 2017, roughly 19% of China’s power capacity was hydro, 9% was wind and 7% was solar.

-The Chinese government’s support for renewable energy dates back to at least the 9th Five- Year Plan (1996–2000), which set targets for “new and renewable energy.”
-In 2005, the Renewable Energy Law set national renewable energy targets and established feed-in tariffs for renewable energy.5
+The Chinese government’s support for renewable power dates back to at least the 9th Five-Year Plan (1996–2000), which set targets for “new and renewable energy.”
+In 2005, the Renewable Energy Law set national renewable energy targets, provided financial support and required grid operators to connect to renewable electricity projects.

 increasing the share of nonfossil energy in primary energy consumption to 15% by 2020 and 20% by 2030,